Sailing Vacation Tips: Choosing the Right Boat for You and Your Crew

 That being said, for most people it is possible to sleep there, though it may be a tough proposition in a tropical climate.

-Besides, do you want to trust the safety of your family at sea to a cranky, underslept, SWEATY captain?
+Besides, do you want to trust the safety of your family at sea to a cranky, underslept, sweaty captain?
 If your crew members occupy the forepeak cabins, they must of course be given access to a bathroom inside the boat.

 One of your guests may be able to sleep in a skipper cabin, but there are a few things to consider before you assign your kids or another guest to one of these berths.
 As mentioned, forepeak cabins usually do not have air conditioning, so if you are sailing in a hot area, you may want to avoid these.